sagemath/sage/src/doc/en/tutorial/latex.rst

 Note that there is a variety of options to affect how a graph is rendered in LaTeX via ``tkz-graph``, which is outside the scope of this section.
-See the section of the Reference manual titled "LaTeX Options for Graphs" for instructions and details.
+See the section :ref:`sage.graphs.graph_latex` of the Reference Manual for instructions and details.

 SageTeX
 =======

 SageTeX is a program available to further integrate TeX and Sage.
-A concise description of SageTeX is that it is a collection of TeX macros that allow a LaTeX document to include instructions to have Sage compute various objects and format objects using the ``latex()``.
+It is a collection of TeX macros that allow a LaTeX document to include instructions to have Sage compute various objects and format objects using the ``latex()``.
 See :ref:`sec-sagetex` for more information.